neondatabase/website/content/docs/manage/branches.md

 ## Check the data size

-Plan limits define the amount of data you can store.

-You can check the logical data size of each branch by viewing the `Data size` value on the **Branches** widget or page in the Neon Console.
-Alternatively, you can run the following query:
+You can check the logical data size for the databases on a branch by viewing the **Data size** value on the **Branches** page or page in the Neon Console.
+Alternatively, you can run the following query on your branch from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) or any SQL client connected to your database:

 ```sql
 SELECT pg_size_pretty(sum(pg_database_size(datname)))